 Award-winning chef Chris Lee is the Chef/Patron at The Packhorse.
 For the 10 years prior to this new venture Chris and his wife Hayley managed an AA 3 rosettes hotel and restaurant and so you can expect the highest quality of food and presentation.
 A regular presenter at a number of Suffolk food festivals, Chris is passionate about seriously good and locally-sourced produce.
 He promotes the use of no-nonsense cooking techniques and likes to introduce, what is fast becoming his trade mark style, a little element of surprise.
 See Menus.

-The décor of The Packhorse may be relaxed but it is also grand, especially in the four en suite bedrooms, named after the four hills surrounding and protecting Moulton – Folly Hill, Plantation Hill, Primrose Hill and Warren Hill.
+The décor of The Packhorse may be relaxed but it is also grand, especially in the eight en suite bedrooms.
 See Accommodation.

 Enjoy Sunday lunch or dinner at The Packhorse (Sunday menu) and stay the night in any of our rooms for just an additional £75.00 per room (bed & breakfast, 2 people sharing).
 Book early to have your choice of rooms.